 This Map includes 23 of the Kingston Peninsula's best-preserved historical buildings and landmarks that are easily accessible and visible form the road.

 Kingston Peninsula's Heritage Sites

 The above map features the complete list of all of Kingston Peninsula Heritage's known heritage sites.
 Our map of 57 sites may be broken up into smaller tours or used for further personal research!

 We ask that when viewing private residences to respect the property and privacy of the homeowners.
-Please adhere to provincial social distancing regulations while on the driving tour.

 Driving Tour Written Directions